Automotivated/vroom/README.md

 ```

 ## [Testing](https://www.youtube.com/watch?v=b8Lol5ce-e0)
 The whole app is and should be testable via unit test.
 New added code must be added to a test.
-Unit tests are run by Karma with Jasmine.<br>
+Unit tests are run by Karma with Sinon and Chai.<br>
 The following command will run all tests in tests/unit
 ```sh
 npm run test